 2. IT’S OPTIONAL

-Most eligible engineering students — about 70 per cent — intern through the PEY program each year.
+Nearly 70 per cent of third-year engineering students choose the PEY program each year.
 You’ll have the flexibility to pursue PEY after your second or third year of study.
-Those who choose not to participate often gain experience in other ways, through summer internships and research positions, or they shorten their time to graduation so they can pursue further graduate school, law or medicine.
+Those who choose not to participate in PEY often gain experience in other ways, through summer internships and research positions, or they shorten their time to graduation so they can pursue graduate school, law, medicine, or an MBA.

 3. PEY FITS SEAMLESSLY INTO YOUR ACADEMIC JOURNEY